MikeData/cmd-v4-hierarchy-parent-injector/README.md

 The 'injectParents' function takes several keyword arguments as list below:

-`time=`   default is "time"
+`time=`

 The dimension that holds the actual time value.
 The script will tell you if you need to change this (i.e it can't find the specified default column).
+The default is "time"

-`geography=` default is "geography_codelist"
+`geography=`

 The dimension that holds the geographic codes.
 The script will tell you if you need to change this (i.e it can't find the specified default column).
+The default is "geography_codelist".

-`populatePrimeNode=` default is "False"
+`populatePrimeNode=`

 Do you want to insert a total for the very first node of the hierarchy if its the only node on its tier.
 Usually False as filtering to select all is arguably self defeating.
+The  default is "False"